sean-limtk/portfolio_1/README.md

 # portfolio_1
 SQL and data cleaning demo projects in Jupyter Notebook

-Contains my notebooks to demonstrate what I have learnt for SQL queries, including nested queries.
+1. SQL 1 - Analyzing CIA Factbook Data Using SQLite and Python.ipynb : Using SQL and pandas to render .db file as DataFrame ojbect.
+2. SQL 2 - College Majors.ipynb : Using SQL syntax and SQLite 3 within Python to extract info from .db database file.
+Uses subqueries to refine the search.
-Also include my notebook on cleaning and exploring a dataset with 50,000 entries.
+3. Data Cleaning Project - Exploring Ebay Car Sales Data : using pandas methods and for loops to clean and analyse a dataset with 50,000 entries.

 Version documentation:
 Jupyter Notebook 5.7.8